 Question #4.
 What is the most vital thing I should know about insomnia?

+“Patients who experience continued insomnia are less likely to respond to medication and psychotherapy treatment than those without sleep problems.”
+Staci Lee Schnell, MS, CS, LMFT said.
 Many people who have insomnia say that they know they have it, but they just can’t do anything about it.
 However, insomnia can have a tremendously negative impact on someone’s life – his family, work, and his relationships – and it must be attended to.
 If you have insomnia, or you know someone who does, the initial step to curing or alleviating it is through appropriate diagnosis.
 Once it is confirmed, you can start doing something about it on your own, like finding natural ways to cure it.

 If for some reason, you can’t deal with it on your own, you can always ask help from sleep professionals who are trained to assist you in your journey towards getting rid of your sleeplessness – in New York or anywhere else in the world you may be.